|

 Such payments are only exempt to the extent that they supplement the difference between the shelter component of budgetary requirement afforded by ODSP and the true shelter expenses (ie. only to the extent of a shelter expenses 'top-up').

-20. Payments made under the Community Homelessness Prevention Initiative administered by the Ministry of Housing, up to the personal needs allowance (PNA) rate [$140 at January 2016] per month (the PNA is typically paid monthly to institutional residents), if all of the following criteria are satisfied [Reg 43(1)29]:
+- Payments made under a program to prevent homelessness administered by the Ministry of Municipal Affairs and Housing, up to the personal needs allowance (PNA) rate [$140 at January 2016] per month (the PNA is typically paid monthly to institutional residents), if all of the following criteria are satisfied [Reg 43(1)29]:

 (b) Payments from Canada